OswaldSena/Data-Analytics/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or create a pull request.
 Please ensure your code follows the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README further as per your specific requirements and project details.